June 24 - Paris Arrival

 Try its signature dish, the famous apple pie with whipped cream

-Have a great time people-watching near the market
+- Have a great time people-watching near the market

-July 02 Wednesday: THIS DAY IS YOURS with CTASTE DINNER (6PM)
+July 02 Thurs: THIS DAY IS YOURS

 Suggested Experiences:

-Grote Kerk (St. Bavo’s Church): Stunning organ once played by Mozart
+- Visit HAARLEM and explore: Grote Markt, Grote Houtstraat, Grote Kerk (St. Bavo’s Church) for the stunning organ once played by Mozart

-Corrie Ten Boom House: A moving WWII story of courage and resistance - free unless you want a guided tour inside
+- Corrie Ten Boom House: A moving WWII story of courage and resistance - free unless you want a guided tour inside

 Note: Consider hotel check out later in the night for our next day's departure back to Paris.